saulpw/visidata/www/docs/rows.md

 ## How to filter rows

-1. Press `s` or `t` on the rows you wish to filter.
+1. Press `s` or `t` on the rows to filter.
 2. Press

-    a. `"` to open a duplicate sheet with a shallow copy of selected rows.
+    a. `gd` to delete the open a duplicate sheet with a deepcopy of selected rows.

     **or**

-    b. `gz"` to open a duplicate sheet with a deepcopy of selected rows.

-With rows that are shallowly copied, edits performed within the duplicate sheet will also propagate to the source sheet.
-This will not occur with deepcopied rows.
+    b. `"` to open a duplicate sheet with references to the selected rows.
+Edits performed within the duplicate sheet will also propagate to the source sheet.

+    **or**

+    c. `gz"` to open a duplicate sheet with copies of the selected rows.
+Any changes will not affect the source sheet.

 ---